MSabaO/bootcamp2023-Challenge13-E-commerce/README.md

 ## Built With
 - Node.js
-- Mysql

 ## How to install
-You can install this readme by cloning this repository in your terminal with the following url: https://github.com/MSabaO/bootcamp2023-Challenge12-SQLEmployeeTracker.git.
+You can install this readme by cloning this repository in your terminal with the following url: https://github.com/MSabaO/bootcamp2023-Challenge13-E-commerce.git.
 Once completed, type "npm init -y" in the console to install the node packages. <br>
 step by step
 npm init -y
 npm install